 While many stylists-turned-salon owners do “okay” running their own shops, their salons could be doing much better if they took the time to really invest in the mechanics of the business.

-Below you’ll find 7 ways you can improve your salon business.
+Below you’ll find 7 ways you can effectively grow your salon business:

 That’s a no-brainer, right?
 But how do you go about doing that?

 Car dealerships do it, why not you?
 Give current customers the opportunity to earn rewards for bringing in friends, family, and even strangers.
 You can offer discounts on services, free products, or consultations—anything to get new people in the door.
 Likewise, you can offer new clients discounts in order to eliminate their fear of the unknown.